Drew Waters Preview, Player Props: Royals vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 18th-ranked team ERA among all MLB pitching staffs (4.47).
+- The Red Sox have the 21st-ranked team ERA across all league pitching staffs (4.54).

-- In his last outing on Saturday against the Los Angeles Dodgers, the lefty tossed 4 1/3 innings, allowing four earned runs while surrendering four hits.
+- In his last appearance on Sunday, the righty went four innings against the Los Angeles Dodgers, giving up one earned run while surrendering five hits.

-- The 34-year-old has put up an ERA of 3.99, with 9.6 strikeouts per nine innings, in 18 games this season.
-Opponents are hitting .242 against him.
+- In 15 games this season, the 27-year-old has a 4.93 ERA and 8.2 strikeouts per nine innings, while allowing a batting average of .245 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.